MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hassuffix-cs-operator.md

 |[`!hassuffix_cs`](not-hassuffix-cs-operator.md) |RHS isn't a term suffix in LHS |Yes |`"North America" !hassuffix_cs "icA"`|

 > [!NOTE]
-> The following abbreviations are used in the table above:
+> The following abbreviations are used in the previous table:
 >
 > * RHS = right hand side of the expression
 > * LHS = left hand side of the expression

-For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).
+For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 ## Performance tips